 3nd GoPro HD Hero camera

-The best Croatian team will get the possibility to attend the event FT2C – Fast track to Chicagoland, a three-day workshop that will be held in Varaždin from 19th until 21st September.
+The best Croatian team will get the possibility to attend the event FT2C – Fast track to Chicagoland, a three-day workshop that will be held in Varaždin.
 The US mentors will help them creating an action plan for entering the U.S. market.
 The team will get free mentoring support and accommodation.

 The jury will select the team that will get the opportunity to access immediately the 2nd round of the selection process for the ABC Accelerator in Ljubljana.